eafflu/runtime/README.md

 The hitzones in our game are used for collision detection and always present, but when we are playing our game we don't actually show them.
 Instead of circles we draw something that represents our obstacle.

-Let's make our first obstable be a sawblade.
+Let's make our first obstacle be a sawblade.
 Add the following code:

     var sawbladeBitmap = draw.bitmap('img/sawblade.png');
     myObstacle.addChild(sawbladeBitmap);